British firms (organised crime): London crime families

 The Hunt Crime Syndicate, otherwise known as the Canning Town Cartel, led by David Hunt is one of the biggest London crime firms.
 Hunt has been described by Metropolitan Police sources as being "too big to bring down" and runs an extensive criminal empire that has so far evaded significant penetration from law enforcement.
 The syndicate is linked to violence, fraud, prostitution, money laundering and murder.
 In 2016 details of a plot to assassinate three police officers who were investigating Hunt were revealed in full detail in an episode of BBC's Panorama.
 For a £1 million contract, Hunt had summoned Yardie hitman Carl 'The Dread' Robinson to a boat in Marbella and instructed him to kill the officers.
 Despite the detectives being tipped off there was a contract against them, their superiors, instead of investigating this, suspended the three officers and investigated them for corruption.
 They were later cleared of any wrongdoing.

 Another well-known London crime family is the Clerkenwell crime syndicate in Islington, also known as the 'Adams family'.
 They are allegedly one of the most powerful in the United Kingdom.
-Media reports have credited them with wealth of up to £200 million.
-During the 1980s Terence "Terry" George Adams formed the syndicate with his brothers Thomas "Tommy" Sean Adams and Patrick "Patsy" Daniel John Adams as its financier and enforcer respectively.
+Media reports have credited them with a wealth of up to £200 million.
+During the 1980s, Terence "Terry" George Adams formed the syndicate with his brothers Thomas "Tommy" Sean Adams and Patrick "Patsy" Daniel John Adams as its financier and enforcer, respectively.
 The brothers were born to Irish parents, part of a large family of 11 children who grew up in Barnsbury, Islington.

-London's crime families are more territorial, but can be internationally active in money laundering as well as drug trafficking, cocaine and ecstasy in particular.